OctopusDeploy/blog/blog/2020-10/terraform-and-octopus-deploy-in-azure/index.md

 ## Why Use Octopus and Terraform Together

-Terraform, an open-source [Infrastructure-as-Code](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-infrastructure-as-code) platform created by [Hashicorp](https://www.hashicorp.com/), is very much supported by default in Octopus Deploy.
+Terraform is an open-source [Infrastructure-as-Code](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-infrastructure-as-code) platform created by [Hashicorp](https://www.hashicorp.com/) that is supported by default in Octopus Deploy.

 You can deploy Terraform resources to: